architect/arc.codes/src/shared/en/aws/guides-data.md

 }
 ```

-The `_header` module accepts a parameters object with the key `url`.
-If the URL includes the text "logout" it renders a logout button.
+The `_header` module accepts a parameters object with the key `path`.
+If the path includes the text "logout" it renders a logout button.
 Otherwise it renders a login form.
 Vanilla stuff.

 Next, include the layout into your home route: